jarnaldich/jarnaldich.github.com/drafts/spacemacs-python.md

 After doing so, the configuration can be reloaded with `SPC f e R`.

+The configuration for the python layer is under the `~/.emacs.d/layers/+lang/python/` directory.
+Make sure you read the README.org file there, and it may also be instructive to check the `packages.el` if something does not work out of the box.

 ## Tweak projectile

 Minor configurations should be placed inside the `dotspacemacs/config` function in `.spacemacs`.
 Spacemacs comes with [Projectile](http://batsov.com/projectile/), an emacs mode for project-wide configurations.